TeamNexis/mehakXquiz_bot/README.md

 mehakXquiz_bot
 An open-source Telegram quiz bot for NEET Design stream students, offering dynamic questions, AI explanations, and personalized learning.
-Built with Node.js, Telegraf.js, and MongoDB, it supports deployment on Heroku, VPS, or other free-tier platforms.
+Built with Node.js, Telegraf.js, and MongoDB, it supports deployment on Heroku with a paid subscription or other platforms like VPS.
 Features

 Dynamic Question Fetching: Sources NEET (Physics, Chemistry, Biology) and Design Aptitude questions from public online resources.